johnnyfreeman/revolver/api/README.md

 ## Static Methods

-Certiain methods do not need access to a specific instance of Revolver and can be called on the `Revolver` object itself.
+Certain methods do not need access to a specific instance of Revolver and can be called on the `Revolver` object itself.

 * [**$()**](methods/$.md): Internally used for DOM traversal.
 * [**setSelectorEngine()**](methods/setselectorengine.md): Make Revolver use a third-party selector engine.